Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Updates a live channel.](ref:updatelivechannel)
+> For more information about the API call used go to [Update Live Channel](https://developer.nomad-cms.com/docs/update-live-channel)

 ## Clip Live Channel